 Make sure every kid has the opportunity to skate.
 Donate your new or gently used skates, helmets and hockey equipment to one of our hundreds of locations across Canada.

-Skate To Great intends on being a household name throughout North America by 2014.
+Skate To Great will be a household name throughout North America by 2014.
 We are always seeking additional assistance, volunteers and resources.
-For more information on volunteering, please email email@example.com
+For more information on volunteering, please email firstname.lastname@example.org

 Most recently Skate To Great received a letter from the Right Honourable Stephen Harper, Prime Minister of Canada acknowledging Skate To Great's contribution to Canadian Society.
 With the rapid success of Skate To Great, an American Steering Committee is currently being formed to create a similar initiative in the United States, along with a "Summer Skate To Great" program which will collect used skateboards and rollerblades to be refurbished and available to skate park programs and schools in the southern states.